 The event, co-financed by the European Commission and the US Department of State Bureau of Educational and Cultural Affairs, represents a unique opportunity for young leaders from US- and EU-funded educational exchange programs to discuss some of the most important issues facing both sides of the Atlantic and to create strong, transatlantic people-to-people connections.

-Since its inception, over 200 alumni of US- and EU-funded educational exchange programs have participated in the Young Leaders Seminar.
-Participants are chosen from current beneficiaries of the EU’s Erasmus+ and Marie Sklodowska-Curie programs or nominated by US Fulbright Commissions.
+Since its inception, over 250 alumni of US- and EU-funded educational exchange programs have participated in the Young Leaders Seminar.
+Participants are chosen from alumni and current beneficiaries of the EU’s Erasmus+ and Marie Sklodowska-Curie programs or nominated by US Fulbright Commissions.
 Previous iterations of the seminar have focused on topics such as migration, the future of work, disinformation and media literacy, and the future of cities.

-The sixth edition of the EU-US Young Leaders Seminar took place in person April 3 to 5, 2023, in Brussels and focused on “Active Civic Participation.”
-For more information, click here.
+The seventh edition of the EU-US Young Leaders Seminar took place in person March 20-22, 2024, in Brussels and focused on “Security Implications of Climate Change".
+For more information about the program, click here.

 To read more about the US Fulbright Commissions involvement in this project, click here.